-You talked a lot about exploring your city and the surrounding areas.
+You talked a lot about doing local adventures in your city and the surrounding areas.
 What are some of your favorite places that you guys have visited so far?

-What is your biggest advice for other families when it comes to being a tourist in their own town?
+What is your biggest advice for other families when it comes to being a tourist in their own town and having local adventures?

 Don’t be afraid to try something that you think might not be a good fit to bring kids along.
 For example, for the Japanese Cultural Festival, I wasn’t really sure how it was going to be like for the kids.
 It could be crowded, we have to take all the kids, and someone might get lost.
 There are all these “what ifs.”